Skip to content

 Telehealth strong points

-• · Speech therapy for school-aged kids — articulation, fluency, language, literacy.
-Often better than clinic, especially for shy kids.
+• · Speech therapy for school-aged kids: articulation, fluency, language, literacy.
+Often well suited to shy kids.

-• · Family training and coaching — teaching parents and partners the strategies.
-Sometimes more effective than in-room.
+• · Family training and coaching: teaching parents and partners the strategies.
+Works well for this goal.

 Less ideal for